Gozargah/Marzban-examples/fully-single-port/README.md

 ## Description
 ‌By using this configuration, Xray serves the entire application on port `443`.
-To change the port, you have to edit it from `docker-compose.yml` and `xray_config.json`.

 Configured protocols on port 443:
 - Trojan-TCP